soundpress/RulesOfNYC/docs/c07/index.rst

 (g) All solid waste received at the facility for transport must be in intermodal containers at all times, including during receipt, storage and removal.

-(h) All intermodal containers must meet the specification requirements set forth in § 4-43 of this subchapter.
+(h) All intermodal containers must meet the specification requirements set forth in 16 RCNY § 4-43.

-(i) 1) The facility, to the extent practicable, shall keep the following records for each intermodal container received and transported out of the facility:
+(i) (1) The facility, to the extent practicable, shall keep the following records for each intermodal container received and transported out of the facility:

       (i) description of the solid waste in the intermodal container;